walkerthepal/DiscordDailyDJ/README.md

 * schedule: prints out the next few days of the schedule

+* uptime: prints how long in days the service has been active

 ## Admin commands

 * purge: unenrolls all users in the schedule and resets the schedule